-Table 4-2 Installation and Configuration Overview Step Procedure 3 Verify that there is a LUN to communicate through.
-This can be either the CCL or a LUN that was created with the CLI.
+Table 4-2 Installation and Configuration Overview (Continued) Step Procedure 3 ■ If you plan to connect the HSG80 to a computer running Windows 2000 Datacenter in SCSI-2 mode, you must disable the Command Console LUN (CCL) and create a virtual disk by using the command line interface (CLI).
+For information on how to disable the CCL, See "The Command Console LUN" on page 1-11 in Chapter 1.
+For information on how to create a virtual disk, see "Add Unit" in the Compaq StorageWorks HSG80 Array Controller ACS Version 8.6 CLI Reference Guide. ■ For all other connections, verify that the Command Console LUN has been enabled.
+See "The Command Console LUN" on page 1-11 in Chapter 1.
 4 Install the Agent (TCP/IP network connections) on a system connected to the HSG80 controller.
-See "Installing and Configuring the Agent," page 4-5.
+See "Installing and Configuring the Agent" on page 4-5.
 5 Add the name of the Client system to the Agent's list of Client system entries (TCP/IP network connections).
 This can be done during installation or when reconfiguring the Agent.
-6 Install the Client software on Windows 2000 with Service Pack 1 or Windows NT 4.0 (Intel) with Service Pack 6A.
+6 Install the Client software on Windows 2000 Datacenter.
 See Appendix B. 7 Add the name of the agent system to the Navigation Tree of each Client system that is on the Agent's list of Client system entries (TCP/IP network connections).
 See Appendix B. 8 Set up pager notification (TCP/IP network connections).
 Refer to "Setting Up Pager Notification" in the Compaq StorageWorks Command Console Version 2.4 User Guide.
-9 Open the host files for both the server and the client to ensure TCP/IP number and name are entered correctly.
-You can also verify the TCP/IP number and name accuracy by pinging from Server to Client and Client to Server using Names instead of TCP/IP numers.
-This action also ensures you have a good TCP/IP connection.